r-spatialecology/shar/paper.md

 However, since the randomizations of the null model data are independent of each other this could be parallized using available frameworks, such as the `future` [@Bengtsson2021] or
 `parallel` [@RCoreTeam2021] package.
 The `shar` package does not allow to run code in parallel internally to not limit users to a specific parallelization framework.
-For a short example how to simulate null model data in parallel using the `future` package, please see the "Parallelization" article on the `shar` homepage.
+For a short example how to simulate null model data in parallel using the `future` package, please see the "Parallelization" article on the `shar` homepage (<https://r-spatialecology.github.io/shar>).
 However, the presented approach could be used with any other parallelization framework as well.

 # Acknowledgements